yaikobzeray/dev-journal/activity_log.md

 Explored Web Workers for heavy JSON parsing off the main thread.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [GRPC] Wednesday, 14 February 2024 — Entry 4

+Configured TLS for gRPC in production.
+Used Let's Encrypt certs via cert-manager on K8s.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*